viniciusplacido/Book_to_scrape/README.md

 product_page_url, universal_ product_code (upc), title, price_including_tax, price_excluding_tax, number_available, product_description, category, review_rating, image_url

-At the end of Scrape_books.py I imported all the information collected into a .csv file.
+At the end of Scrape_books.py I imported all the information collected to a separate CSV for each book category.

 And as an extension of the work done, I wrote a new code (Scrape_Books_Images.py) to download and save all the images of the books available on the site.